|APPLYING FOR BROWN FUNDING - GRADUATE STUDENTS|

 |Private, credit-based education loans are available for consideration by International Students (with a credit worthy U.S. cosigner) or for Federal Loan recipients who need more resources than what is offered by the Federal loan program.|

 When will I hear about my eligibility for loans?

 You will not be notified of any loan eligibility unless or until you are accepted by the Graduate School.
 Until then, students may estimate their loan eligibility on their own by completing our Financing Worksheet (see next question).
 Once enrollment is confirmed, the student will receive access to the Brown network, including billing and financial records.
 The student will be able to accept any offered federal loans that s/he may wish to borrow at that time.

 Students who must make enrollment decisions prior to hearing about loan eligibility may determine this on their own by completing our Financing Worksheet.
 If you have any questions or concerns, feel free to email us at GS_Financial_Aid@brown.edu.

 I submitted my FAFSA but was not offered loans when I gained access to my financial aid award .
 Why?

-If you do not have any loans in offered status at selfservice.brown.edu then chances are we did not receive your FAFSA application, or the data did not load properly.
+If you do not have any loans in offered status at selfservice.brown.edu then chances are we did not receive your FAFSA application, the data did not load properly or we are missing your social security number on your Graduate Application for Admission.
 Please email us at GS_Financial_Aid@brown.edu for assistance.